 - Interactive ways to learn

 - Helpful for everyone: offers beginner to advanced levels

 Affiliate Disclaimer: Langoly may make a commission at no extra cost to you if you choose to purchase a product through a link on this site.
 This allows Langoly to thoroughly test the products listed.

-English, German, French, Spanish, Korean, Portuguese, Chinese (Mandarin), Italian, Japanese, Swedish, Arabic, Dutch, Finnish, Greek, Hebrew, Latin, Norwegian, Polish, Romanian, Russian, Slovak, and Ukrainian
+English, German, French, Spanish, Korean, Portuguese, Chinese (Mandarin), Italian, Japanese, Swedish, Arabic, Dutch, Finnish, Greek, Hebrew, Latin, Norwegian, Polish, Romanian, Russian, Esperanto, Turkish, Czech, and Ukrainian

 Similar Language Apps

 Table of Contents

 LingQ has a huge library of audio and written content in a variety of languages.
 The founder, Steve Kaufman, invented the LingQ method.
 He’s a polyglot who has had quite a journey learning different languages.
 He now speaks around 20 languages and you can find videos around the web of him practicing each one.

 LingQ offers popular languages like English, German, French, Spanish, Chinese, Japanese, Portuguese, and Italian, plus a few more.
 By incorporating LingQ into your language study plan, you will gain more exposure to the language through authentic, engaging content.
 It’s a decent option for all levels, from beginner to advanced learners.

 LingQ is a lot different than most other language apps.
 Its features are pretty cool and let you learn a language your way.
 They’re not all perfect, but I think they’re definitely on the right track.
 Let’s take a closer look at what you get when you use LingQ.